Hoeijmakers/tayph/docs/getting_started.rst

-which describe the orbital period in days, the semi-major axis in AU, the mass/radius of the planet relative to Jupiter, the radial velocity semi-amplitude of the star in km/s, the radius-ratio of the planet and star, the systemic velocity in km/s, the RA and DEC coordinates, the transit center time, the spectral resolution of the instrument, the transit duration in minutes, the orbital inclination in degrees (close to 90 if the planet is transiting), the projected equatorial rotation velocity of the stellar disk, the geographical location of the observatory and whether or not the wavelength solution is in air.
+which describe the orbital period in days, the semi-major axis in AU, the mass/radius of the planet relative to Jupiter, the radial velocity semi-amplitude of the star in km/s, the radius-ratio of the planet and star, the systemic velocity in km/s, the RA and DEC coordinates, the transit center time, the spectral resolution of the instrument, the orbital inclination in degrees (close to 90 if the planet is transiting), the projected equatorial rotation velocity of the stellar disk, the geographical location of the observatory and whether or not the wavelength solution is in air.
 When running supported instruments, instrument-specific information will have been filled in automatically.

+An important thing to note when setting the configuration file, is that the transit duration is derived from the combination of transit parameters (a/Rstar, period and the inclination).
+This duration is used to inject models into the data, but also to select which spectra are to be co-added in the rest-frame of the planet.
+The accuracy of these parameters therefore has an effect on how the spectra are treated.